 Inquests

-Inquests in the Coroners’ Court are a significant part of Jonathan’s practice.
-He appears regularly in cases involving medical or psychiatric treatment, including cases of apparent suicide, and has extensive experience of witness handling and preparing written submissions.
+Inquests in the Coroners’ Court form a significant part of Jonathan’s practice.
+He frequently appears in cases involving medical or psychiatric treatment, including apparent suicide, deaths on the road, and deaths in custody.
+He has extensive experience in witness handling, preparing written submissions, conducting Article 2 inquests, and appearing before coroners and juries.

-Jonathan is recommended as a Rising Star by The Legal 500.
+Jonathan is recommended as a leading junior by both Chambers & Partners and the Legal 500.
+Recent editorial includes:

 Selected Cases

-• GH (2020): 4 day Article 2 inquest with jury after deceased took own life by drowning.
+• Four-day Article 2 inquest with jury after deceased took own life by drowning.
 Jury recorded causative failings by hospital mental health nurses in assessing level of risk in days leading up to the death.
 Instructed by the family.

-• JR (2019): 2 day inquest into a death of an elderly woman with obesity who developed a pressure sore which became septic while she was bedbound.
+• Two-day inquest into a death of an elderly woman with obesity who developed a pressure sore which became septic while she was bedbound.
 Acted for her GP, whom the Coroner excluded from criticism in his conclusion.

-• Kemp and Kemp (2019): 6 day inquest convened under Article 2 into the deaths of a married couple who were discovered with multiple stab wounds hours after the husband had been discharged from hospital after attempting suicide.
+• Six-day inquest convened under Article 2 into the deaths of a married couple who were discovered with multiple stab wounds hours after the husband had been discharged from hospital after attempting suicide.
 Coroner recorded a narrative conclusion which included significant criticisms of the care provided at the mental health hospital trust.
 Instructed by the family.

-• IJ (2019): Inquest arising from death of elderly women following failure by hospital trust to arrange adequate anticoagulation follow-up, amid serious allegations of abuse by care home.
+• Inquest arising from death of elderly women following failure by hospital trust to arrange adequate anticoagulation follow-up, amid serious allegations of abuse by care home.
 Instructed by the family.

-• KM (2019): 2 day inquest arising out of a death after 24 hours in intensive care following a failed intubation.
+• Two-day inquest arising out of a death after 24 hours in intensive care following a failed intubation.
 Represented consultant intensivist who had been subject to significant but poorly-founded criticism in the hospital trust’s serious incident report.

-• DG (2018): Deceased discovered in state of asphyxiation at his local park.
+• Deceased discovered in state of asphyxiation at his local park.
 Conclusion of suicide recorded.
 Instructed by GP who had had consultation with deceased several days before his death.

 View full profile »